galaxyproject/iwc/workflows/transcriptomics/RNAseq_SR/README.md

 - The coverage stranded output depends on the strandness of the library:
   - If you have an unstranded library, stranded coverages are useless
-  - If you have a reverse stranded library, use the label outside of the parenthesis: `positive (negative) strand coverage` is the positive strand coverage.
+  - If you have a forward stranded library, the label matches the orientation of reads.
-  - If you have a forward stranded library, use the label inside the parenthesis: `positive (negative) strand coverage` is the negative strand coverage.
+  - If you have a reverse stranded library, `positive strand coverage` should correspond to genes on the forward strand and uses the reads mapped on the reverse strand. `negative strand coverage` should correspond to genes on the reverse strand and uses the reads mapped on the forward strand.

 ## Contribution